-This post aims to answer the following question: can you take co-codamol with naproxen and diazepam?
-As a part of the discussion, I will review a licensed use of each drug and reasoning for combination treatment.
+This post aims to answer the following question: can you take Co-codamol with Naproxen and Diazepam?
+As a part of the discussion, I will review the licensed use of each drug and the reasoning for combination treatment.
 Remember to follow the directions given by your prescriber.

 Co-codamol is a popular painkiller available on prescription or over the counter (see Co-codamol over the counter) and one of the top drugs prescribed in the UK.

-Co-codamol is a painkiller, which is used to manage acute pain, not relieved by other painkillers, such as paracetamol or ibuprofen alone.
+Co-codamol is a painkiller used to manage acute pain, not relieved by other pain relievers, such as paracetamol or Ibuprofen alone.
 The lower strength of co-codamol is widely available as a pharmacy-only medication.

-Codeine acts on opioid receptors and consequently affect the transmission of pain signals to the central nervous system.
+Codeine acts on opioid receptors and consequently affects pain signals’ transmission to the central nervous system.

-Co-codamol – common side effects
+Co-codamol: common side effects

 Paracetamol on its own does not produce many side effects.
 Codeine, on the other hand, is associated with a few common side effects, for example: